D-Agar/CanSat-Data-Client/README.md

 * [Setup](#Setup)

 ## Overview
-This is our data client for the CanSat competition
+This is the data client I created and was used for the CanSat competition.

 ## Setup
 It's reccommended you use a virtual environment to store your python settings, however it's not required.